-The Gateway Center provides high-quality research on charitable giving and issues in the St. Louis region.
+The Gateway Center for Giving provides high-quality research on charitable giving and issues in the St. Louis region.

-As a benefit to our members, Center staff conducts research upon request on topics related to member grantmaking.
+As a benefit to our members, GCG staff conducts research upon request on topics related to member grantmaking.
 Members should direct their research inquiries to firstname.lastname@example.org

 Dollars and Sense: A Report on Major Funding Campaigns